Registered Partnership instead of Visa in Czech Republic

 De-Registering a Registered PartnershipDe-registering a registered partnership is necessary if the two partners split up, because as long as the registered partnership is active, it is not possible to register with someone else or get married.
 This de-registration is handled in the same way as a divorce, through court.
 If one of the partners decides to pack his suitcase and disappear, then this may become a complicated matter, since both will need to sign (!)

 Registered Partnership between Man and WomanIn Czech Republic it is not possible to register as man and woman -although the situation is different in other EU countries, where it is possible to register as 'being together without being married'- and you are probably advised to 'just get married'.
-There are some individual cases where people succeeded with a lot of trouble to have their status recognized in Czech Republic, but if your purpose is just to register your trade license without commercial court hassle, then forget about this option.
-It is not worth the trouble.

 Benefits and Negative Sides of Visa, Registered Partnership, Marriage